Q: What to do if Outlook is not opening?

-Microsoft Outlook is subscription based application that is installed on a user’s computer and configured to send and receive mails from your computer.
+Microsoft Outlook is a subscription-based application that is installed on a user's computer and configured to send and receive emails from your computer.
 It can also be used to manage several types of personal data including calendar appointments and related entries, tasks, contacts, and notes.

 The ''Not Responding Message '' is usually displayed by Windows' Applications, including Outlook, whenever the resources needed for effective operations of the applications are exceeded.

-When Outlook is not responding and refuses to close, it becomes necessary to use the Task Manger to close it.
-Follow the steps below on how to use Task Manger to Force quit Outlook.
+When Outlook is not responding and refuses to close, it becomes necessary to use the Task Manager to close it.
+Follow the steps below on how to use Task Manager to force quit Outlook.

 i.
-Open the Task Manger by pressing CTRL+SHIFT+ESC keys at the same time.
+Open the Task Manager by pressing CTRL+SHIFT+ESC keys at the same time.

 iii.
 Right-click Outlook and in the new window that opens, click End task to force-quit Microsoft Outlook